Technical Animator M/F [Tom Clancy's The Division 2]

 - Annecy, France

-Founded in 1996, Ubisoft Annecy has worked on Rayman, Splinter Cell, Assassin’s Creed®, Tom Clancy’s: The Division®, Ghost Recon Wildlands and Steep!
+Founded in 1996, Ubisoft Annecy has developed many sagas, especially on Rayman, Splinter Cell, Assassin’s Creed®, Tom Clancy’s : The Division®, Ghost Recon Wildlands and Steep !

 Do you have talent and experience in the video game industry?
 Do you want to join a challenging, stimulating, creative and friendly work environment?
-Come join us!
+Join us!

-Ubisoft Annecy is looking to hire a Technical Animator (M/F) to integrate its production studio and the teams in charge of developing The Division and work on the next Ubisoft blockbusters.
+Ubisoft Annecy is looking to hire a Technical Animator (Male or Female) to integrate its production studio and the teams in charge of developing The Division and work on the next Ubisoft blockbusters.

 Technical Central point of the Living city subject for a big AAA game.